 Forrest has a unique look due to his mix—Boston terrier and Chihuahua.
 He has a sweet pushed in face and a handsome dark brindle coat with a white bib.
 He is gentle, quiet and very bashful.

-Although still timid and wary of humans, Forrest is happy to be an integral part of his dog family which also includes Moppet our paraplegic basset hound.
+Although still timid and wary of humans, Forrest is happy to be an integral part of his dog family has changed over the years he has been with us - he is now part of the Frank group and his new, closest friend is Frank himself.
 Forrest will never likely relish attention from people like a lap dog, but he has found a sense of belonging and security at HFL that eluded him for so long.

 If you would like to sponsor Forrest, please click here.